Vivrish/ment/README.md

 * Cloud Deployment: Scalable deployment using Google Cloud GKE and Google Cloud SQL

 > [!NOTE]
-> See the service diagram for more specific features and patterns
+> See the service diagram (docs or wiki) for more specific features and patterns

 ## Technologies